RuslanShamshetdinov/Resume/Project motorboat/README.md

 # Project motorboat
 These programs were designed to write a term paper on "Hierarchy of Classes".
-Thanks to these small programs, such aspects of the C++ language were mastered:
+I used the aspects of the C++ language:
 1. Inheritance
 2. Classes in C++
 3. Constructors